rock-symphony/rock-symphony/UPGRADE.md

 -------

 The sfPropelPlugin has been removed.
-Use the [sfPropelORMPlugin](https://github.com/propelorm/sfPropelORMPlugin) if you want to use the great Propel ORM.
+Use the [sfPropelORMPlugin](https://github.com/propelorm/sfPropelORMPlugin) if you want to use Propel ORM.

 The sfDoctrinePlugin has been removed.
-Install it with `composer require rock-symphony/sf-doctrine-plugin`
+Install it with `composer require rock-symphony/sf-doctrine-plugin` (unsupported).

 Form
 ----